rodneyswa/streaming/README.md

 # Operations
 Mount your phone in the microphone stand which has the phone holder/clamp on it.
 The top edge is spring loaded.
 Just pull up and insert camera.
+Connect your camera to power with a USB cord, so it doesn't go to sleep.
+I went in to Developer Options and set Stay Awake.

 ## Start the Stream
 1. Go to [YouTube.com/live_dashboard](https://YouTube.com/live_dashboard) in your browser